muratk3n/thirdwave/en/README.md

 Maybe 1 shld see these products as moonshots; experiments, trials rather than essential items.
-That is the conandrum for many products spit out by capitalists tho, sometimes the prod itself isnt enough, one must create the need for them.
+That is the conandrum for many products spit out by capitalists tho, sometimes simply producing stuff isnt enough, one must create the need for them.

 ---